-Part of the museum in Château le Clos Lucé showcases da Vinci’s workshop.
+Part of the Château le Clos Lucé museum showcases da Vinci’s workshop.
 A fascinating exhibition, it consists of three different areas – one each for painting, sculpting, and designing.

-The design studio is where one could find the double helix staircase, sketches for inventions, and the engineer’s model.
+The design studio is where one can find the double helix staircase, sketches for inventions, and the engineer’s model.